SwirlLang/Swirl/README.md

 endclass
 ```

 We recommend VSCode for Lambda Code programming as it has support for lambda code.
-Install this extension before working. https://marketplace.visualstudio.com/items?itemName=MrinmoyHaloi.lc-lang-support&ssr=false#overview
+Install this extension before working.
+[Lambda code vscode extension](https://marketplace.visualstudio.com/items?itemName=MrinmoyHaloi.lc-lang-support&ssr=false#overview)